FC ST. PAULI

 Pride however comes before a fall and it wasn't a surprise when St. Pauli were relegated back to Bundesliga.2 at the end of that season.
 No one however could have foreseen the tailspin that brought back-to-back relegations and a financial crisis that threatened the club's very existence.
 Relegation from the Bundesliga had considerable financial implications as players signed on top-flight wages became a burden to a club operating on a second-tier income.
 During the 1990s, then-chairman Heinz Weisner had bailed out St. Pauli when they'd run into financial trouble, but having run into money problems himself he'd stepped down from his role in 2000.
 Now, without his financial support, there was no guarantee that the club's fall from grace would end with relegation to the third-tier Regionalliga which came in 2003.
 Failure to provide the DFB (German FA) with the proof of funds needed (€1.95 million) to secure a playing licence for the Regionalliga meant a further demotion to the amateur Oberliga was on the cards and it would have spelt financial disaster for the club.
 A number of fund-raising initiatives were launched under the umbrella title 'Retterkampagne' (the Saviour Campaign) and Bayern München turned up to play a charity match (dubbed the 'Retter Finale') which raised more than €200,000.
 100,000 T-Shirts bearing the club logo and the word 'Retter' were also printed which netted another €1 million.
 After a couple of beer campaigns ('Drink for St. Pauli' and 'Drink Astra - Save St. Pauli') and a music festival at the Millerntor, enough money had been raised to secure the licence ... and the club's future.

-made a return to the Bundesliga for a single-season cameo in 2010.
-Even though the adventure ended again with a last place finish and a return to Bundesliga.2, the 'Millerntor Roar' remains louder than ever - probably because supporting St. Pauli has never been about chasing glory on the pitch.
+As the storm clouds lifted, St. Pauli regained some of their football composure and under the stewardship of club legend Holger Stanislawski made a return to the Bundesliga for a single-season cameo in 2010.
+The Kiezkicker may have returned to the top-flight on the back of winning the Bundesliga.2 title last season but even during their long exile in the second-tier, the 'Millerntor Roar' remained louder than ever - probably because supporting St. Pauli has never been about chasing glory on the pitch.
 It's about identity off it.

 GROUND DETAILS